-Bond and Des Voeux’s partnership with HandUp has prompted us to dive deeper into the problem with mattresses.
+Bond and Des Voeux’s partnership with HandUp Mattress Recycling has prompted us to dive deeper into the problem with mattresses.
 Or rather, the problem with mattress disposal in the United States.
-With over 9,000 mattress companies worldwide, the sleep industry has a strong foothold in the economy as well as an impact on the environment.
+With over 9,000 mattress companies worldwide, the sleep industry has a strong foothold in the economy and an impact on the environment.
 The demand for quality mattresses and sleep solutions will remain and continue to increase as new technological advancements bring about new needs and desires.
-This means that companies in the sleep industry hold a position of influence over both the sleep economy and how it affects the environment.
+This means that companies in the sleep industry hold influence over both the sleep economy and its environmental impact.

 Imagine if there was a way to get high-quality mattresses for a fraction of the price, promote sustainability, and have a positive social impact.
-That is where HandUp comes in.
+That is where HandUp Mattress Recycling comes in.
 HandUp’s business model centers on sustainability as a gateway to positive social impact.
-Their first business venture in mattress recycling and upcycling solves not only the issues surrounding mattress wastefulness but also creates employment opportunities.
+Their first business venture in mattress recycling and upcycling not only addresses the issue of mattress waste but also creates employment opportunities.

 In the United States, over 18.2 million mattresses are thrown away each year.
 In Massachusetts alone, HandUp estimates that over 600,000 mattresses are disposed of every year.